Warrantoken/warrantoken-technical-white-paper/README.md

 ### Warrantoken Stand-Alone Blockchain

 The warrantoken protocol will be upgraded from an Ethereum based platform to a stand-alone blockchain.
 This will reduce the need for extra gas to send WTK tokens, and will allow much less expensive registration of items for businesses.
-After the token sale is completed, on January 1 2019, WTK tokens on the ethreum blockchain will be migrated to the stand-alone platform.
+After the token sale is completed, WTK tokens on the ethreum blockchain will be migrated to the stand-alone platform.